 - Prepare cake mix according to pkg directions making 19 standard-size and 24 mini cupcakes.

 - Frost half the cupcakes with orange frosting and half of them with chocolate frosting.
 Arrange orange and brown M&M's on top of frosting.

 - Can be made up to 5 hr ahead.

 Halloween Rice Crispy Treats

 Spooky Spider Chocolate Cheese Ball

 Halloween Cake Pops

-Recipe by Tara Bench and Khalil Hymore.
+Recipe by Tara Teaspoon and Khalil Hymore.
 Photograph by Kate Sears.
 Prop Stylist Gerri Williams.
 Originally published LHJ Oct 10.